Robust Inference Methods for Latent Group Panel Models under Possible Group Non-Separation: Settings

 \subsection{Examples}

-In this section, we demonstrate the practical importance of having valid tests of the null hypothesis $\mathcal{H}_0$ in three empirical examples.
+In this section, we demonstrate the practical importance of having valid tests of the null hypothesis $H_0$ in three empirical examples, which are examined in Section \ref{sec:applications} and in Appendix \ref{sec:add_applications}.

-\paragraph{Example 1: Convergence clubs.} The literature on economic growth suggests that it may exhibit convergence properties.
-Furthermore, it has been noted that convergence patterns may exhibit heterogeneity across countries, which is hypothesized to be due to the presence of convergence clubs.
+\paragraph{Example 1: Growth convergence.} The literature on economic growth suggests that it may exhibit convergence properties, and that convergence patterns may exhibit heterogeneity across countries, which is attributed to convergence clubs.
 Various methods for testing the hypothesis of convergence clubs are proposed by \cite{canova2004testing} and \cite{phillips2007transition}, among others.
 Let the first difference of the natural logarithm of per capita GDP be given by